 Wireless Office and his shipmates in their Mess on the lower deck where

 they ate, rested and slept in hammocks slung above the mess tables.

 Left: Leading Telegraphist (note arm badges) Eric Pountney on duty in the W/T Office on HMS Venomous

-Right: the Mess Deck where telegraphists and coders spent their leisure time between watches relaxing, eating and sleeping The cards, sweets, fruit and bottles of beer suggest they are celebrating a birthday Courtesy of Erica Pountney and Angela Bowley, the daughters of Eric Pountney, the photographer
+Right: the Mess Deck where telegraphists and coders spent their leisure time between watches relaxing, eating and sleeping The cards, sweets, fruit and bottles of beer suggest they are celebrating a birthday - or Christmas?
+Courtesy of Erica Pountney and Angela Bowley, the daughters of Eric Pountney, the photographer

 On the night of the 6 March 1940 Venomous was in collision with the tug, Swarthey, while leaving Portsmouth and

 Pountney photographed the large hole in its hull.
 The"phoney war" ended

 when Germany invaded Denmark and Norway on the 9 April but Venomous was under repair

 in the dockyard at Portsmouth until the 2 May 1940 a week before the

 German attack on the Netherlands, Belgium and France.